-A toll-free telephone number shall be available to provide Enrollment assistance and to take requests for application forms, and the telephone number shall conspicuously appear on application forms and other written materials regarding the Plan.
+A toll-free telephone number shall be available to provide Enrollment assistance and to take requests for applications, and the telephone number shall conspicuously appear on applications and other written materials regarding the Plan.

 The Plan shall publicize that assistance with the application process is available to Applicants with limited English proficiency.

-The Applicant or the Applicant’s designee must complete and sign the application form and attest that all information submitted in the application form is true to the best of his or her knowledge and belief.
+The Applicant or the Applicant’s designee must complete the application and attest that all information submitted in the application is true to the best of his or her knowledge and belief.

-An application form may be submitted by mail or any other acceptable method as determined by the Plan.
+An application may be submitted by mail or any other acceptable method as determined by the Plan.

 Applicant Information.